Derbzzzzzz/C-CS3330-Hw5/README.md

 - SelectCookingStrategyByPizzaOrderID

 Helper methods:
-- checkPizzaForTopping: helps by checking if a passed in pizza contains the passed in topping.
+- checkPizzaForTopping: helps by checking if a passed-in pizza contains the passed-in topping.
 Used for addNewToppingToPizza to ensure that there are no duplicate toppings added
 - getPizzaReferenceByID: helps by returning a reference to the exact pizza.
 Similar to getPizzaByOrderID, except that it returns a reference

 Additionally: